MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/display-configuration-reverts-second-screen-only-resume-standby.md

 ---
 title: Display configuration reverts to
 description: Describes an issue in which Windows defaults to a different display configuration than expected when you plug an external monitor into a laptop.
 Provides a workaround. ms.date: 12/07/2020
 author: Deland-Han
 ms.author: delhan
 manager: dcscontentpm
 audience: itpro
 ms.topic: troubleshooting
 ms.prod: windows-client
 localization_priority: medium
-ms.reviewer: kaushika, chadbee, philipd, kimnich ms.prod-support-area-path: DPI and Display Issues ms.technology: windows-client-shell-experience
+ms.reviewer: kaushika, chadbee, philipd, kimnich ms.custom: sap:dpi-and-display-issues, csstroubleshoot
+ms.technology: windows-client-shell-experience
 ---
 # Display configuration reverts to "Second screen only" after you resume from standby